 In 1988, 77% of Minnesota voters approved a constitutional amendment establishing the ENRTF (Article XI, Sec.
 14) - a constitutionally dedicated fund that originates from a combination of Minnesota State Lottery proceeds and investment income.
 The purpose of the ENRTF is to provide a long-term, consistent, and stable source of funding for activities that protect, conserve, preserve, and enhance Minnesota's "air, water, land, fish, wildlife, and other natural resources" for the benefit of current citizens and future generations.
-Since 1991, the ENRTF has provided approximately $700 million to over 1,700 projects around the state.
+Since 1991, the ENRTF has provided approximately $875 million to nearly 1,800 projects around the state.

 The LCCMR biennial report as required in M.S.
 116P.09, Subd.
 7 from the Legislative-Citizen Commission on Minnesota Resources (LCCMR) due January 15, 2021 is available.
 The report covers LCCMR actions from Jan.
 1, 2019 to December 31, 2020, including summaries of past funding accomplishments and new recommendations for funding from the Environment and Natural Resources Trust Fund.

 The 2021 Legislature made 3 appropriations for the LCCMR's Emerging Issues Account: (1) M.L.
 2021, First Special Session, Chapter 6, Article 5, 10 for $1,095,000 (for renewable energy demonstration projects at wastewater treatment facilities); (2) M.L.
 2021, First Special Session, Chapter 6, Article 5, 20c for $298,000; and (3) M.L.
 2021, First Special Session, Chapter 6, Article 6, 10c for $233,000.
 These appropriations are authorized under M.S.
 116P.08, Subd.
 4 and can be allocated to efforts addressing an unexpected and urgent need in an expedited manner.